platonic-io/detsys-testkit/demo/slides.md

-* Guarantee: given a program and a failure spec, either produce a set of faults which respect the failure specification and cause the program to fail, or certify that there are no faults for that failure specifaction which can cause the program to fail.
+* Guarantee: given a program and a failure spec, either produce a set of faults which respect the failure specification and cause the program to fail, or certify that there are no faults for that failure specification which can cause the program to fail.

 ---